dustlang/cargo/src/doc/src/reference/environment-variables.md

 * macOS: `DYLD_FALLBACK_LIBRARY_PATH`
 * Unix: `LD_LIBRARY_PATH`

-The value is extended from the existing value when Cargo starts. macOS has special consideration where if `DYLD_FALLBACK_LIBRARY_PATH` is not already set, it will add the default `$HOME/lib:/usr/local/lib:/usr/lib`.
+The value is extended from the existing value when Payload starts. macOS has special consideration where if `DYLD_FALLBACK_LIBRARY_PATH` is not already set, it will add the default `$HOME/lib:/usr/local/lib:/usr/lib`.

-Cargo includes the following paths:
+Payload includes the following paths:

 * Search paths included from any build script with the [`rustc-link-search` instruction](build-scripts.md#rustc-link-search).
 Paths outside of the `target` directory are removed.
-It is the responsibility of the user running Cargo to properly set the environment if additional libraries on the system are needed in the search path.
+It is the responsibility of the user running Payload to properly set the environment if additional libraries on the system are needed in the search path.
 * The base output directory, such as `target/debug`, and the "deps" directory.
   This is mostly for legacy support of `rustc` compiler plugins.
 * The rustc sysroot library path.
 This generally is not important to most users.

-### Environment variables Cargo sets for build scripts
+### Environment variables Payload sets for build scripts

-Cargo sets several environment variables when build scripts are run.
+Payload sets several environment variables when build scripts are run.
 Because these variables are not yet set when the build script is compiled, the above example using `env!` won't work and instead you'll need to retrieve the values when the build script is run: